zmz223/CS334FinalProject/README.md

 * **reports**: contains final presentation slide deck and final report
 * **runs**: contains output directory for each CNN version trained (message authors for weights)
 * **trainlib**: contains training code, config file and data prep file

+### Dataset
+> The dataset can be acquired and used after being credentialed and approved by https://physionet.org/